hugolundin/cookiecutters/README.md

 - [ ] C using Kqueue.
 - [ ] C using Ragel for parsing.
 - [ ] Python
+- [ ] Python CLI with arguments and logging.
 - [ ] Arduino with a seperate core in C.
 - [ ] Rust
 - [ ] Erlang